godevsig/grepo/perf/topid/README.md

 ## RSS mem vs PSS mem

-Memory usage data per process is collected in RSS by default, linux top also uses RSS.
+Memory usage data per process is collected in RSS by default, linux top command also uses RSS.

 - RSS: resident set size, number of pages the process has in real memory.
 - PSS: proportional share of the process memory mappings.